 - Spaced every 200m (600’) along the road.

 - Staggered side to side for good geometric control.

 How to Survey GCPs

-Affordable drones combined with the need for better insights is leading many gravel pits, landfills and construction sites to set up their own low cost drone programs.
+Affordable drones, combined with the need for better insights, are leading many gravel pits, landfills and construction sites to set up their own low cost drone programs.
 However, the GPS systems to survey the GCPs can cost anywhere from $5,000 to $50,000 USD.

 - Purchasing a surveying system from one of the big three (Trimble, Topcon, and Leica) for $40 – $50K.